Rock Band (video game): Development

-Current Harmonix parent company MTV provided financial support to the development process, taking advantage of its stature to facilitate deals with record companies for licensing rights to songs.
+Harmonix's parent company MTV provided financial support to the development process, taking advantage of its stature to facilitate deals with record companies for licensing rights to songs.
 Several record companies pledged their support by offering master recordings.
 Pressed for office space, Harmonix was forced to move its offices in the middle of Rock Band's beta period in order to support the company's 130-person staff.
 However, they continued to bring on more developers in order to complete the title on time.
 This led to several problems in bringing the newer coders on board without any technical plan, requiring the team to redesign several parts of the game, such as online matchmaking, several times to correct.
 Although the Xbox 360 and PlayStation 3 versions of the game were developed in-house, Harmonix outsourced development of the PlayStation 2 version to Pi Studios, as it omits certain features.

 Harmonix faced difficulty in making the Xbox 360 guitar wireless, as developers are charged a licensing fee to use Microsoft's wireless technology.
 Had Harmonix chosen to pay the fee, the Xbox 360 and PlayStation 3 bundles of Rock Band would have sold at different price points.
 Instead, Harmonix chose a wired technology for the Xbox 360 bundle's guitar.
-In the certification process for both Xbox and PlayStation platforms, Harmonix encountered difficulty in how to assign service profiles to different instruments; while they ended with a profile management systems that met the certification requirements, the solution was concerned just functional and awkward to use.
+In the certification process for both Xbox and PlayStation platforms, Harmonix encountered difficulty in how to assign service profiles to different instruments; while they ended with a profile management systems that met the certification requirements, the solution was considered functional but awkward to use.

-Around 160 developers had been involved on Rock Band, though Harmonix noted they likely needed to hire more.
+Around 160 developers were involved on Rock Band, though Harmonix noted they likely needed to hire more.
 They found the various department leads overwhelmed with tasks, despite being those that also offered the most creative input on the game's design.
-Harmonix also found during development that they jumped head-first into some technical approaches which initially seemed to work but failed on larger-scale tests; the online functionality went through several such iterations.Rock Band was first announced on April 1, 2007.
+Harmonix also found during development that they jumped head-first into some technical approaches that initially seemed to work but failed on larger-scale tests; the online functionality went through several such iterations.Rock Band was first announced on April 1, 2007.
 Harmonix CEO Alex Rigopulos said in the announcement that Rock Band "takes the core premise of Guitar Hero and expands it tenfold.
 It lets you create a complete collaborative band."
 Rock Band was a featured game at the 2007 E3 convention and provided one of the exhibition's highlights; Harmonix employees and Microsoft executive Peter Moore played the game on-stage, performing The Hives' "Main Offender".
 Moore paused the game twice when he accidentally hit the guitar's Xbox Guide button.